-Sitting on a cushion, Abigail looked out of the window kicking her paws hard against the table.
+Sitting on a cushion, Abigail looked out of the bedroom window, kicking her paws against the blanket.
 She was very annoyed.
 Just when she’d found a house with another real bear, a very rude tiger had appeared.
-She sniffed loudly, what had he said?
+She sniffed loudly, what had it said?
 That he didn’t think she was stripy enough, as if that mattered.
 And that she couldn’t bounce.
 Wouldn’t bounce, she corrected herself, she was sure she could bounce very well if she wanted to.

-Clambering up onto the table, the polar bear looked at her.
+Clambering up beside her, the polar bear sighed.
 ‘Don’t mind Grigs, he’s not very fond of new things happening to him, he”ll get used to you.’

-‘Follow me,’ sighed Patrick, ‘let’s see what’s in the fridge.’
+‘Follow me,’ said Patrick, patting her paw, ‘let’s see what’s in the fridge.’

 The days passed quickly.
 The house was empty most of the time and Abigail felt very comfortable.
 It was much nicer than the shop.
 It had three rooms upstairs and a shiny white bathroom.
 The kitchen was downstairs, next to a big room to sit in with two blue sofas.
+She kept her things under the bed but had unpacked her soft blue cover and put it over the yellow blanket.
+It looked lovely.
 Patrick spent most of the time in the kitchen sitting on the table, tapping away at the laptop and occasionally muttering to himself.
 Grigs seemed to have got used to her and once had even offered to show her how to bounce.
 She’d declined politely, she felt that blonde bears didn’t really bounce.

 It was the garden though, that Abigail really loved.
 She’d never seen grass and trees before, the shop’s window had just looked out onto the street.
 A wide path led down to a big wooden shed.
-There was an overgrown flower bed on one side, on the other a mass of thick green bushes.
+There was an overgrown flower bed on one side, on the other a mass of thick green bushes and an old wooden shed at the end.
 A strip of long grass in the middle led to a huge tree.
 Tied onto its branches were two pieces of rope and a flat piece of wood.
 It was a swing.
 Abigail hadn’t actually known what a swing was until the polar had explained.
-He’d helped her push a big wooden box over so that she could climb up and sit down.
+One morning he’d helped her push a big wooden box over so that she could climb up and sit down.
 Then holding on tight she pushed off of the box with her paws.
 She felt like she was flying.
 Up and up, higher and higher until she looked down and the garden seemed so small.
-Higher and higher… it was her favourite thing, it was even more fun than the red car she’d had in the shop.
+Higher and higher… it was her favourite thing, it was almost even more fun than the red car she’d had in the shop.

 After breakfast one day Abigail looked out into the garden.
 It was very sunny.
 The swing waved enticingly in the breeze.
 She was full of hot chocolate and biscuits and felt very content.
 Some time on the swing would be just perfect.
 Clambering down from the table she pushed open the door.